Extragradient methods for mean field games of controls and mean field type FBSDEs: Decoupling algorithm

 \subsection{A motivating example from mean field games}

 We start with some reminders on mean field games of controls in the displacement monotone framework, from the formulation of the equilibrium condition to the associated FBSDE.
 In particular, we adopt a strategy which is sligthly different from usual.
 Instead of introducing an implicit fixed point mapping to write the forward backward system, we show that the equilibrium can be expressed explicitely in function of the coefficients through the use of an infinite dimensional inverse.
-Although this formulation is strictly equivalent to more standard ones for mean field games of controls, we believe this makes the exposition clearer and more straightforward (and in particular totally explicit).
+Although this formulation is strictly equivalent to more standard ones (which in general rely on an implicit fixed point mapping), for mean field games of controls, we believe this makes the exposition clearer and more straightforward (and in particular totally explicit).
+This idea will also be important in later sections to link MFGs with more general FBSDEs.